SiriusA015/terezu-chat-system/README.md

 # Server Deployment

-Take a look the [Wiki Page](https://github.com/luixaviles/socket-io-typescript-chat/wiki) for more details about deploying on `Heroku` and `Zeit.co`.

 Feel free to update that page and Readme if you add any other platform for deployment!

 # Forks